maplayers/map_layers/README.md

   # you may want to handle event on only one layer
   #page << builder.map_handler.initialize_controls('map_controls', 'pikts')
   # if you need to handle events on multiple layers, add all theses layers to the initializer
+  # drag events and draw (point, path, polygon) events only works on the first layer, in this case 'pikts'
   page << builder.map_handler.initialize_controls('map_controls', ['pikts', 'services'])

   # Switch control mode, 'select' display popup on feature